|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-What's that, you haven't heard of poke?
-It's LA's hottest healthy new food trend!
-Poke is a Hawaiian salad usually made from raw fish with lots of seasonings, but there's no reason poke can't be vegetarian or even vegan!
+Poke is a Hawaiian salad usually made from raw fish with lots of seasonings, but there's no reason poke cannot be vegetarian or even vegan.

 And if you're nowhere near the trendy West Hollywood neighborhood of La Cienega and 3rd, you can try your hand making a simple Hawaiian vegetarian and vegan poke at home.
 And if you are in LA, stop by and order yourself a custom vegan poke bowl at Mainland Poke Shop.
 You start with tofu and a base of rice or greens, then pile on the wasabi cream, sriracha aoli, or a milder shoyu-based sauce, and top it all off with avocado, mango, pickled ginger or edamame.
 Sounds amazing, doesn't it?